Serg-Norseman/NorseWorld-Ragnarok/dev_info/readme.txt

 ﻿=== English ===

-The current version of "NorseWorld: Ragnarok": 0.10.0 (from 28.12.2014).
+The current version of "NorseWorld: Ragnarok": 0.11.0 (from 12.04.2015).

 1. To start the game needs Java Runtime (JRE).
 Link: http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html.
 Need to agree to the license and download jre-8u25-windows-i586.exe or jre-8u25-windows-x64.exe.

-2. Link to download the distributions: http://sourceforge.net/projects/norseworld/files/v0.10.0/.
-At the moment, there are two variants distribution (Windows x86 and x64).
+2. Link to download the distributions: http://sourceforge.net/projects/norseworld/files/v0.11.0/.

-3. Also has game's soundpak.
-To use - unpack in the game folder and place next to the folder languages.
+At the moment, there are one variant of distribution (Windows x86-x64).

 4. To start the game using start.bat, in which the path to the JRE is write tough, and on some computers path may be different.
 If the game will not start, you need to replace him to a path discovered in "Program Files\Java\" folder "jre...".